weholt/django-supercharged/README.md

 This is a controversial topic in Django, but I agree with the Style Guide above, and think it's a good idea to put more elaborate queries and operations into a separate layer in the project, in our case `services.py`.

-Supercharged comes with an optional implementation strategy which furthers abstracts some of the logic behind a `ServiceProcessResult`.
+Supercharged comes with an optional implementation strategy which furthers abstracts some of the logic behind a `ServiceProcessResult`, but this is not nearly finished and should not be used, - unless you're very curious.
+But don't say I didn't warn you.